Go To Top

 Biggest home and auto bundle discounts in Kentucky

-With an average of 25%, the largest discount for bundling home and auto insurance can be found at Nationwide and State Farm.
-In contrast, at only 10%, the smallest multi-policy discount of the companies reviewed belongs to Grange Mutual.
+At 25%, the largest discount for bundling home and auto insurance can be found at Nationwide and State Farm.
+On the other hand, of the companies evaluated, the smallest multi-policy discount belongs to Grange Mutual, at 10%.

 CompanyHome and auto bundle discount